vanubi/vanubi/README.md

 |C-j         |     Iterate the editors on the left
 |C-s          |    Search forward
 |C-r           |   Search backward
+|C-d|              Delete the char next to the cursor
 |Alt+down       |  Swap current row with the row below
 |Alt+up          | Swap current row with the row above